Telefonica S.A. (TEF) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for Telefonica S.A.
-(TEF) by analysts is $4.60, which is $0.43 above the current market price.
-The public float for TEF is 5.08B, and at present, short sellers hold a 0.06% of that float.
-On April 20, 2023, the average trading volume of TEF was 902.25K shares.
+The average price estimated by analysts for TEF is $4.61, which is $0.46 above than the current price.
+The public float for TEF is 5.05B, and at present, short sellers hold a 0.07% of that float.
+The average trading volume of TEF on April 24, 2023 was 1.01M shares.

 TEF’s Market Performance